supergrayfly/spectrrfi-contracts/README.md

 Interest-Free Lending and Borrowing Decentralised Application.

+# Motivation

+- Provide an alternative to interest-based lending and borrowing DApps
+- Buy Lambo

 # Design Choices

-- Lending and borrowing with no interest, profit is made by selling or buying an asset for a different asset at a vlue higher than the market
+- Lending and borrowing with no interest, profit is made by selling or buying an asset for a different asset at a vlue higher than the market (following Islamic Finance Principles)
 - Lending and borrowing process is offer based.
-Meaning that users post sale and buy offers, which other users can then accept.
+Meaning that users post sale and buy offers, which other users can then accept (peer-to-peer, permissionless).
-- Contract is not upgradable.
+- Contract is not upgradable (no rule changes).
-- There is no governace token.
+- There is no governace token (not necessary for contract functionning).
+- Prices are taken from Chainlink.
+- 0.1% fee is taken when offers are accepted
+(paid by buyer in case of sale offer, paid by seller in case of buy offer).

 # Supported Networks